 These are short answers to some of the more common questions I get asked.
+Although many answer will apply broadly, these were written with a North American/US bias.
 Please feel free to suggest additional questions in the comments section.

 - What is the difference between a crow and a raven?

 - Can crows really talk?
 Do you have to fork their tongue?

 - How can you sex crows?

 - Why do I see large groups of crows flying over my house every evening?

 - Do crows ever kill each other? why?